 Making Your Decision

 Once you’ve received your scholarship, financial aid, and transcript evaluation, it’s time to make your decision.
-Submitting your Enrollment Deposit ($250 if living off-campus as a non-resident, $500 if living on-campus as a resident*) is the first step in your new student experience.
-This action allows you to be placed in your Advanced-Entry Seminar, register for housing (if applicable), register for classes, and much more.
+Submitting your Enrollment Deposit ($250 for living off-campus as a non-resident) is the first step in your new student experience.
+This action allows you to be placed in your Advanced-Entry Seminar, register for classes, and much more.

 Visit the Southwestern My Decision page to let us know of your college-going plans and to pay your enrollment deposit by credit card.

 A college visit is a chance to test-drive Southwestern: you may attend a class, talk with current students, meet with a professor, coach, or admission counselor, or even stay overnight in a residence hall.
 The Office of Admission will make all the arrangements for your visit to Southwestern.
 We offer plenty of ways for you to experience campus, so choose the visit that’s right for you.

 During the school year, you may schedule visits Monday through Friday from 9 a.m. to 5 p.m. and 10 a.m. on Saturday.
 Saturday visits are available through April.

 Visit our website to schedule an individual visit to campus or call the Office of Admission at 1-800-252-3166. *Please note: Summer visits will be limited.
 We do not offer professor meetings or overnight stays.